PostHog/posthog.com/contents/blog/best-microsoft-clarity-alternatives.md

 Lucky Orange is a simple analytics tool designed to analyze user behavior on small e-commerce websites using session replays and heatmaps.
 It also offers a range of other useful features for store owners, such as built-in form analytics, live chat, surveys, and announcements widgets.

 Founded in 2010, Lucky Orange is used on 4,435 of the top 1 million websites [according to Built With](https://trends.builtwith.com/analytics/Lucky-Orange), compared to Clarity's 45,000+.
+Lucky Orange customers are often small online stores or freelance CRO consultants.

 #### Key features

 - **Session replay:** Watch how real users navigate your website.
 - **Heatmaps** See where users click and scroll to on pages.
 - **Conversion funnels:** Basic funnel analysis for tracking conversions.
 - **Dashboards:** Create simple dashboards using pre-defined reports.
 - **Visitor profiles:** See everything a user has done.

 ### How does Lucky Orange compare to Clarity?

 Lucky Orange is a simplified, focused take on Clarity.
 It does many of the same things, but it's designed specifically for optimizing conversion on e-commerce websites.
+It offers enough analytics features to make it useful for small businesses, but isn't comprehensive enough for product analytics.

-While it doesn't offer full product analytics, it includes enough analytical features to make it useful for small businesses.
+While it doesn't offer full product analytics, it includes

 <ComparisonTable column1="Lucky Orange" column2="Clarity">
   <ComparisonRow column1={true} column2={true} feature="Web session replay" description="View real sessions on websites and web apps" />